ahmadiehsan/personal_docs/docs/data_science/metrics/mean_reciprocal_rank.md

 MRR considers the rank of the first relevant document retrieved.
 It emphasizes the importance of retrieving relevant documents early in the ranking.

+!!! info

+    A higher MRR indicates that relevant documents are retrieved at higher ranks (closer to the top).

 ## Formula

 $$